Resonance frequency of different interfacial modes of a slug trapped in a milli-channel: Introduction

-To overcome these limitations, several researchers have explored an alternate way of doing active lab-on-chip operations based on acoustically excited microbubbles \cite{hashmietal}.
-The experimental setup typically consists of a deformable microchannel (PDMS and Ecoflex \cite{lipucummeretal}) attached to a glass substrate on which a piezoelectric transducer is embedded.
-The gas bubble is either suspended in the liquid or anchored on the microchannel depending on the application involved.
-On activating the piezo transducer, the bubble oscillates or translates with interface deformation.
-The steady streaming caused by such oscillating microbubbles is called cavitation microstreaming \cite{davidsonandriley}.
-It is characterized by the formation of several closed vortices around the bubble and has applications in Lab – on – Chip devices from particle manipulation and sorting \cite{thameemetal} to microparticle rotation \cite{liliuhuangetal} and drug delivery \cite{coussiosroyetal}.The phenomenon of cavitation microstreaming has been extensively studied using analytical and semi analytical techniques for various applications.\\
+Numerous Lab – On – Chip operations based on acoustically excited microbubbles have been recently developed (\cite{Hashmi2012}).
+The experimental setup typically consists of a microchannel fabricated from a soft material, like Poly Dimethyl Siloxane (PDMS), attached to a glass substrate on which a piezoelectric transducer is embedded.
+On activating this transducer, the localised pressure fluctuations induce oscillation of the gas - liquid interface.
+The steady streaming caused by such oscillating microbubbles is called Cavitation Microstreaming. (\cite{Davidson1971})\\